faultyserver/speedroutes/marvels-spider-man/any%-routing.md

 # Routing

 **Fisk Tower** - 2 minutes of unskippable intro.
 Head north west to Fisk's tower.
 Skip first cutscene.
 Wait for truck to arrive.
 Head toward explosion.
 Unskippable cutscene with Yuri until entering building.
-00Ends after cutscene with fisk hanging in the web.
+Ends after cutscene with fisk hanging in the web.

 **Lab 1** - head east to lab. ends when exiting the lab.